 Document if a Tray is in use.
 If in use is it Height and Angle adjustable and is the Size appropriate for both the keyboard and mouse.
+Next indicate if Issues exist (YES or NO).

 Under the Comment and Recommendation sections check the appropriate box and add any pertinent comments.
 A one-to-one correlation should exist between he Comment and the Recommendation.
 For example, if you comment the "keyboard tray limits reach access" the recommendation should present a solution.